jfalconbarroso/BAYES-LOSVD/README.md

 - This version is a major release changing the Inference backend
 - Instead of STAN, this codes uses Numpyro/Jax
  (see bayes-losvd_packages.yaml for all the necessary packages)
+- This new implementation allows for GPU computations seemesly

 ### Acknowledgments